Salute to my father: Part III

 Who would have known that the chairman or president whom I was denied to see, I would become the father of his children?
 That is life.
 It is like a pendulum, swinging from one side to another.
 You can not tell at which side or point you would end.

-The life of president Samuel K. Doe should remind us of the good and sadness of life.
+The life of president Samuel K. Doe should remind us of the joy and sadness of life.
 Born of poor parents and of poor background, April 12, 1980 changed his world and life forever; he came from.poverty and became head of state.
 He gained instant power and the power brought wealth, new friends and admirers.
-He went into business with others as a silent partner investing heavily; he intrusted money with friends and family members.
+He went into business with others as a silent partner investing heavily; he entrusted money with friends and family members.
 But when he untimely died, his power ended.
 His money disappeared.
 Many of those he went into business with or gave money to keep, failed to inform his family of his investments and money when he died.
 They kept his money while his family suffered.

-For instance, Doe went into a mineral business with a partner.
+For instance, Doe went into a mining business with a partner.
 The business earned over US two million dollars annually in profits after taxes and expenses.
 But when he died, the partner disappeared and gave no account of the money.
 Doe purchased a hotel, which he put in the name of a family member in an agreed arrangement.
 But upon his assassination, the family member claimed the property with no regard to Doe’s heirs.
 Sadly also, Doe died without a will.
-This brought family infights.Where did the money go, who has what and who should have what?
+This brought family infighting.Where did the money go, who has what and who should have what?
 Family divided, children suffered.
 Also Doe’s wife, Mrs. Nancy Doe, was sometimes taken advantage of because she was and is not educated.

 President Doe had many friends and helped many friends, but at his demise, some of the friends denouced he dictator and an uneducated leader.
 They also forgot his family.

 In 2016, the Liberian Supreme Court awarded Mrs. Doe over US5 millions, including interest for money which the ex-president rightfully owned and banked in Liberia but was taken by the Sirleaf administration.
-The government seemingly is drawing its feet in paying apparently so it would not be liable or responsible when the administration leaves power next January.
+The government seemingly is dragging its feet in paying apparently, so it would not be held liable or responsible when the administration leaves power next January.
 Is this treatment and strategy fair?
 Would they like it be done to them when they leave power?
 Doe was not perfect as a leader.
 He is now dead.
 Should his family suffer?

 Mrs. Doe’s legal team, from my information last, was considering taking the matter up with the ECOWAS court.
 Head of State Sirleaf, however, is ECOWAS president, though prior, the regional body had ruled against Liberia in previous matters.

 I came to Liberia in January 2014 for a six month visit.
 I got sick and Ebola came to the country in March, making it difficult for me to return to the US.
-I lost two younger sisters during my staying.
-I watched the first one died in my house.
+I lost two younger sisters during my stay.
+I watched the first one die in my house.
 The death took a toll on me as there was not adequate money for her burial.
-Some family members suggested that because of burial cost, we should declare her an Ebola victim, so the government would bury her in a mass grave or incinerate the body.
+Some family members suggested that because of burial costs, we should declare her an Ebola victim, so the government would bury her in a mass grave or incinerate the body.

 Unlike Elizabeth, the above sister, Martha’s burial was better handled.
 Her daughter came home from the US for the burial.
 Her son, an executive at a major bank in Liberia, and other family members, were available to easily take care of the burail cost.
-She was lay in an expensive casket.
+She was laid in an expensive casket.
 The church was packed and additional people sat outside.
 I spoke at her funeral, but with control of my emotion.
-However, like Elizatbeth, Martha died penniless; she had no house and no land and left nothing for her grandchildren.
+However, like Elizabeth, Martha died penniless; she had no house and no land and left nothing for her grandchildren.

-In my trial and tribulation, my friends and some family members abandoned me.
+In my trials and tribulations, my friends and some family members abandoned me.
 Ever my children and a longtime friend, who had lived with me briefly when he was penniless and now considered a millionaire, forsook me and never bothered to know how I was doing.
 My wife also left the house and took everything with her.
 But the Lord helped me and I have regained my health and some similar things I have lost.
 The Lord is my shepherd.

 My staying in Liberia was for a purpose.
 God has made me see things, he has revealed to me in dreams why I came.
 I have seen the hypocrisy of people, the don’t care behavior, the extreme poverty and the suffering of the masses in a country so naturally riched and blessed by God.

 In this month of father day, my church named me father of the year, an honor from God.
 The award certificate reads: "In sincere recognition of your dedicated, faithful and valuable services rendered to the church, humanity and society, as a token of our appreciation, the pastors, officers and members of the church do hereby award this certificate as FATHER OF THE YEAR 2017/2018".
-I am trill.
+I was thrilled.

 I thank God, the church and my people for the recognition.
 When God honors you, no one will dishonor you.
 When God recognizes you, he will restore you and bless you, and no one will take your blessing from you.
 He will put your enemies to shame.